diegomacario/Teapong/README.md

  <img src="https://github.com/diegomacario/Teapong/blob/master/readme_images/fsm.PNG"/>
 </p>

-So how did this design pattern lead to code that doesn't scale well?
+So how did this design pattern lead to code that does not scale well?
 The root of the problem is the way I made states communicate with each other: by sharing resources.

 To illustrate why this was a bad decision, consider the following situation: